dnesteryuk/whisperer/README.md

 ### Describing VCR fixtures

-Whisperer is a tool to describe VCR fixture in a better way.

-VCR fixtures are described in `fixture builders`, body of responses are described in `factories` (take a look at [FactoryGirl](/thoughtbot/factory_girl)).
-Example of fixture builder:
+VCR fixtures are described in `fixture builders`.
+It is Ruby DSL which repeats structure of VCR fixture:

 ```ruby
 Whisperer.define(:arya_stark) do